acidanthera/VoodooPS2/README.md

 - Implemented support for System Preferences -> Accessibility -> "Ignore built-in trackpad when mouse or wireless trackpad is present"  If set, the trackpad will be disabled when there is one or more USB mice plugged in.
 You must install the VoodooPS2Daemon as described in the installation instructions for this to work.
 This is also implemented for VoodooPS2Mouse.kext if ActLikeTrackpad is set.

 - Added a "temporary Drag Lock" feature.
-If you enter Drag (double tap+hold) with the Control key down, it will be as if you had "Drag Lock" set in trackpad preferences, but just for that drag operation.
+If you enter Drag (double tap+hold) with the Command key down, it will be as if you had "Drag Lock" set in trackpad preferences, but just for that drag operation.
 The drag is ended by tapping, just like normal drag lock.

 - Added support for "middle button."
 You can get a middle button click if you use three-finger tap.
 This is enabled by setting ButtonCount to 3 in Info.plist.
 If this causes an issue or you wish to disable it, set ButtonCount to 2 in the Info.plist.
 In addition, if you wish to reverse the function of two-finger tap and three-finger tap, set SwapDoubleTriple to true in the Info.plist.